Epstein and Barclays boss: regulators investigate relationship

 "I thought I knew him well, and I didn't," he said, according to Reuters.
 "I'm sure with hindsight of what we all know now, I deeply regret having had any relationship with Jeffrey Epstein."

-Those reports include one by the New York Times last July that said Staley visited Epstein in Florida between 2008 and 2009 while he was severring a 13-month sentence for soliciting prostitution from a minor.
+Those reports include one by The New York Times in July that said Staley visited Epstein in Florida between 2008 and 2009 while the disgraced financier was serving a 13-month sentence for soliciting prostitution from a minor.

 In August, Bloomberg reported that Staley visited Epstein on his private island in the Caribbean in April 2015.
 Barclays would not comment on either report Thursday.